cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 values of the aggregates, flushing the aggregate values of the epoch change, etc. The generated aggregate functor only needs to implement query-specific functionality such as extracting all referenced tuple attributes and generating output tuples based on grouping variables and computed aggregates.
-The Tigon approach to template-based code generation combines the performance of generated query system with the ease of extensibility and modification to existing operators.
+The TigonSQL approach to template-based code generation combines the performance of generated query system with the ease of extensibility and modification to existing operators.